Non-perturbative quarkonium dissociation rates in strongly coupled quark-gluon plasma: Heavy-flavor -matrices in the sQGP

 \subsection{Heavy-light interactions}

-As indicated above, a central ingredient in computing inelastic dissociation rates of quarkonia in the QGP is the scattering amplitude of a thermal parton $i$ with a heavy quark, $T_{Qi}$, as depicted in figure~\ref{fig:hl-scattering}.
-In the past, this was mostly evaluated using the leading order (LO) perturbative calculation from the tree-level QCD diagrams (see figure~\ref{fig:pert_diagrams}).
+As indicated above, a central ingredient in computing inelastic dissociation rates of quarkonia in the QGP is the scattering amplitude of a heavy quark with a thermal parton, $T_{Qi}$, as depicted in the middle and right panels of figure~\ref{fig:hl-scattering}.
+In the past, this was mostly evaluated using the leading order (LO) perturbative calculation from the tree-level QCD diagrams, see figure~\ref{fig:pert_diagrams}.
 The $\Tm$ for heavy-light scattering, however, resums the ladder diagrams and includes the string interaction, both contributing to producing larger amplitudes.
 The real and imaginary parts of $S$-wave $cg$ scattering in the color-triplet channel and $c\bar{q}$ scattering in the color-singlet channel (which provide the largest contribution) in the SCS and WLC scenario are displayed in figure~\ref{fig:Tm}.
 The most prominent features are the large resonance structures dynamically generated at relatively low temperatures, where the resonance widths are essentially from the broad spectral functions of the re-scattering partons.
-We also see that with the WLC constrains, the interaction strength decreases slower than in the SCS scenario for temperatures above $\approx 250\,$MeV.
+We also see that with the WLC constraints the interaction strength decreases slower than in the SCS for temperatures above $\approx 250\,$MeV.